filcristallo/PDFLinker-Anki-Addon/README.md

 The add-on will look for fields named `Text` or `Front` to drop the question in, and `Extra` or `Back` for the explanation.

+## ❓ FAQ

+**Q: If a deck is shared with someone else, how do they keep the same linked PDF pages?**
+A: Because PDFLinker links to local files on your computer, anyone you share the deck with must have the exact same PDF saved in the **exact same file path**.
+* *Pro-tip for sharing:* If you are studying with friends, keep your PDFs in a shared folder (like a root `C:\Study_PDFs` or a synced Dropbox folder) so the path is identical on everyone's computer.
+Otherwise, the person receiving the deck can use Anki's "Find and Replace" tool in the Browser to update the `PDF_Path` field to match where they saved the PDF on their own machine.

 ## 🤝 Contributing

 Contributions are welcome!
 If you want to improve the markdown parser, add new AI models, or refine the UI, please check out our [CONTRIBUTING.md](CONTRIBUTING.md).